Select search type

 2. Create the right working environment

-Make sure your child has a quiet space to work, with no distractions.
-Phones away and screens out of arms reach unless essential for work.
-Quiet music to be allowed but only if your child can demonstrate they can work well with it on.
+Make sure your young person has a quiet space to work, with no distractions.
+Phones away and screens out of arm’s reach unless essential for work.
+Quiet music – without lyrics is best – can be acceptable but only if your young person can demonstrate they can work well with it on.

 3. How to retain information

-Help your child to find the method of learning and retaining information that works best for them.
-It could be reading and making notes, using flash cards or Post-it notes, looking at video clips, playing back recordings of their own voice, mind mapping or perhaps a mixture of these.
+By the time your child comes to take public exams, ideally they will have found the method of learning and retaining information that works best for them.
+It could be reading and making notes, using flashcards or Post-it notes, looking at video clips, playing back recordings of their own voice, mind mapping or perhaps a mixture of these.
 A clutch of youtube videos produced for Radio 1, 1Xtra and BBC Bitesize is full of useful ideas.

 4. Check the exam specifications

-All exam boards publish these, along with practice papers and mark schemes too.
-Your child's school may make these available but if not the exam board website should help.
-The more confident your child is going into the exam (and revision), the better its likely to go.
+All exam boards publish these, along with practice papers, exemplars of top grade papers and mark schemes.
+Your child’s school may make these available but if not the exam board website should help.
+The more confident your child is going into the exam (and revision), the better it’s likely to go.

 5. Revision apps and online resources